 Session locations and times:

 Training is open to the public.
 Pre-registration is appreciated, space is limited.

 To say Amy’s life has been boring would an understatement!
 Her love for life, family, friends, and God has made an indelible mark on those who have come to know and love her.
 Amy’s quick and witty sense of humor add vibrancy and movement to her stories.
 She will leave you in awe from the life she has overcome and inspired for the life she has created.

-Amy is the Founder and Executive Director of Restoration Place (2012), a national nonprofit organization.
+Amy is the former Founder and Executive Director of Restoration Place (2012), a national nonprofit organization and Human Trafficking Education Seminars.
 She has earned a Bachelor’s Degree in Social Work and a Master’s Degree in Public Administration, both from the University of Michigan.
-She has been featured in an exclusive article in the well-respected My City Magazine of Flint, MI.
-Along with her numerous television appearances to give her expertise on combating human trafficking, Amy has given over 300 presentations and training sessions.
+Currently earning her PhD in Psychology, she has become and expert in her field.
+Along with her numerous television appearances to give her expertise on combating human trafficking, Amy has given over 500 presentations and training sessions.